RickyRush/NSM-Engineer/FSF.md

 `sudo chown -R fsf: /data/fsf`
 `sudo chmod -R 755 /data/fsf`

 Now we can look at the fsf client.
-We don't need to make any changes but this is where you'd go to update any client information.
+We need to update the IP to the sensor IP.
 `sudo vi /opt/fsf/fsf-client/conf/config.py`
 ```
 1 #!/usr/bin/env python